Ad Block Detected!

 image of a stack

-Because node E has no neighbours, we remove it from the stack and see if node C has any neighbours that haven't already been visited.
+Because node E has no neighbors, we remove it from the stack and see if node C has any neighbors that haven't already been visited.
 Node D has not been visited, so it is pushed to the top of the stack.

 image of a stack

-D has no neighbours, so it popped.
-C has no unvisited neighbouring nodes, so it is popped, as are B and A. The stack is now empty, and the search is finished.
+D has no neighbors, so it is popped.
+C has no unvisited neighboring nodes, so it is popped, as are B and A. The stack is now empty, and the search is finished.

 Breadth first